Shrimp Chow Mein Noodles

 Heat a wok over high heat.

-Once the wok is hot, add 2 tablespoon vegetable oil.
+Once the wok is hot, add 2 tablespoon oil.

 Once the oil is hot and shimmery, add 2 teaspoon minced ginger and 2 teaspoon minced garlic and fry for 6-8 seconds.

-Add the marinated shrimp to the wok and saute for 2 minutes until they are pink in color.
+Add the marinated shrimp to the wok and saute for 2 minutes until pink.

 - ½ cup finely julienned carrots